 Sara Naim (b.
-1987, London) is a Syrian photographer who grew up between Dubai and London.
-She studied at Chelsea College of Art and Design, London College of Communication and The Slade School of Fine Art.
+1987, London) is a Syrian visual artist who grew up between Dubai and London.
+She received her MFA in Fine Art Media at The Slade School of Fine Art, London (2014), and completed her Bachelors in Photography from London College of Communication (2010).

 Through visualising micro-formations, Sara Naim’s practice dissects how proportion shapes our perception and notion of boundary.
 She explores the physicality of these ‘boundaries’ and it’s form, with questions of: If borders do not exist on a cellular scale, can we define ‘border’ on a macro scale?
 Can shape be considered an object in itself?

 Her solo shows include Reaction, at Parafin Gallery, London (upcoming, 2018); When Heartstings Collapse at The Third Line, Dubai (2016); Heartstrings at Concrete, Hayward Gallery, London; When The Lights Went Off We Saw, Gallery 1, Pavilion Downtown, Dubai, (2012).
 Group shows include: Secular Icons in an Age of Moral Uncertainty, Parafin Gallery, London (2018); The Third Image, Galerie Binome (with Biennale des Photographs du Monde Arabe Contemporain, 2017); Sans Titre Vol. 1 and 2, Paris (2016); Hindsight, V1Gallery, Copenhagen (2014); Au Lait!
 Quand l’Art Déborde at Lab’Bel Gallery, Jura, France (2012).